Valerian Obolensky: Arrest and death

 Osinsky was arrested on 13 October 1937, and accused of being part of an underground counterrevolutionary and pro-fascist terrorist group.
-He was included in a list of 292 high ranking officials sentenced to death on 1 November 1937, but he was kept alive to be called as a witness at the show trial of Bukharin and others, on 7 March 1938, and made to testify that during the dispute over the Treaty of Brest Litovsk in 1918 Bukharin had planned to assassinate Lenin, Stalin and Yakov Sverdlov.
-The communist authorities acknowledged in 1988 that all the charges against Bukharin and the others were fabricated.
+He was included in a list of 292 high-ranking officials sentenced to death on 1 November 1937, but he was kept alive to be called as a witness at the trial of Bukharin and others, on 7 March 1938, and made to testify that during the dispute over the Treaty of Brest Litovsk in 1918 Bukharin had planned to assassinate Lenin, Stalin and Yakov Sverdlov.
+Soviet authorities acknowledged in 1988 that all the charges against Bukharin and the others were fabricated.

 Osinsky was included on another death list submitted to members of the Politburo on 19 April, but someone, possibly Stalin, crossed his name off.
 His name then appeared on a third list, containing 312 names, which was signed by Stalin and Molotov on 20 August.
 Osinsky was executed on 1 September 1938.

 Osinsky was posthumously rehabilitated in June 1957.

 Family

-Osinsky married Yekaterina Smirnova (1889-1964), sister of Vladimir Smirnov.
+Osinsky married Yekaterina Smirnova (1889–1964), sister of Vladimir Smirnov.
 An Old Bolshevik, she studied at the Institute of Red Professors, and worked as a publisher of children's literature.
 Arrested on 17 October 1937, four days after her husband, she spent eight years in labour camps run by the gulag in Mordovia, Karelia and Perm.
 A fellow prisoner who saw her in Butyrka prison before she was deported described her as "a dark-eyed, dark-haired and stately woman".
 Released in 1945, she was banned from living in Moscow and spent 14 with her daughter in a village in Kalinin province.
 She was 'rehabilitated' in 1955.

 The couple separated temporarily during the civil war, after he began an affair with a nurse, Anna Shaternikova.
 Yekaterina took a post in the soviet embassy in Finland, and Anna moved into his apartment in the Kremlin.
 Around 1923 they ended the affair and he returned to his wife.

 They had five children, including two boys who died in infancy, and in 1927 they adopted their nephew, Rem Smirnov, when his father, Vladimir, was exiled.